brho/akaros/GETTING_STARTED.md

 You need to set your `INSTDIRS` to some place where you want the cross compiler installed.
 I have a directory named `akaros-gcc-glibc` for this.

+Additionally, you must set the environment variable `$AKAROS_XCC_ROOT` to point to the installation directory for your architecture.
+For instance, my AKAROS_XCC_ROOT is:

+`/home/brho/classes/akaros/akaros-gcc-glibc/install-x86_64-ucb-akaros-gcc/`

 You also need to add `bin` directories to your `PATH` where the cross compiler will be installed.
 This will vary based on your value for `INSTDIRS`.
 For